Alarms & Notifications

 Creating Alarm Rules

-1. Open a space and navigate to the Alarms tab
+1. Open a space and expand the Alarms section

 2. Click Create Alarm